ge-high-assurance/RACK/nodegroups/README.md

 ## Sub-folders

+Each sub-folder has nodegroups for particular purposes or applications.

+- **queries** - Sample derived RACK queries

+These sub-folders will be in RACK-in-a-Box images but not in the git repository because these sub-folders are automatically generated:

+- **CDR** - Common Data Representation CSV files
 - **ingestion** - For populating RACK via CSV files
-- **CDR** - Common Data Representation CSV files
-- **queries** - Sample derived RACK queries

-NOTE: these nodegroups may already be available in the SPARQLgraph application under the menu `Nodegroup->Load from store...`.
+NOTE: Some nodegroups may already be available in the SPARQLgraph application under the menu `Nodegroup->Load from store...`.

 ## Using with SPARQLgraph